Markz88/WiPER/README.md

 DenseNet121 achieved the best accuracy.
 The dropout-enhanced baseline provided a strong speed-accuracy tradeoff.

-> 🧪 To reproduce these results, use the **final code snippet in `WiPER-Benchmarking.ipynb`** that loads pre-trained weights and evaluates the models directly on the provided test set (`D2t`).
+> 🧪 To reproduce these results, use the **final code snippet in `WiPER-Benchmarking.ipynb`**, skipping the training and performance evaluation cells.
+This snippet loads the pre-trained weights and evaluates the models directly on the provided test set `D2t` (adjust the path if necessary).

 ---